KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Styling-Article.md

 In KeyboardKit, a ``KeyboardStyleProvider`` is used to return dynamic styles for different parts of the keyboard.
 Unlike static styles, a style provider can vary styles depending on ``KeyboardContext``, ``KeyboardAction``, etc.

-More complex components, like ``SystemKeyboard``, does not yet use view modifiers, but instead use a ``KeyboardStyleProvider`` to apply dynamic, contextual, styles based on internal and external state.
+More complex components, like ``KeyboardView``, does not yet use view modifiers, but instead use a ``KeyboardStyleProvider`` to apply dynamic, contextual, styles based on internal and external state.

 KeyboardKit automatically creates an instance of ``KeyboardStyle/StandardProvider`` and injects it into ``KeyboardInputViewController/services``.
 You can replace it at any time, as described further down.

-> Important: Views like ``SystemKeyboard`` will apply style modifiers to any view that it renders.
-This means that you can't apply these view modifiers to the ``SystemKeyboard``.
+> Important: Views like ``KeyboardView`` will apply style modifiers to any view that it renders.
+This means that you can't apply these view modifiers to the ``KeyboardView``.
 You can however apply style modifiers to views that you create in view builders.